 Located in the heart of the city, this apartment is close to everything.
 It’s less than five minutes from the city centre and has one bedroom with four beds.
 The apartment is in a quiet area, so you can sleep peacefully while still being close to the city’s main attractions.

 Best Hostel in Parikia: Siroco’s Rooms and Studios

-Cozy and welcoming, this Greek hostel in Paros is an affordable option if you want to save a little money on the island.
-It has its own pool and courtyard where you can sit and get to know your fellow travelers.
-It’s also within walking distance of the center of town, and has different sized rooms to suit any travel group.
+Cosy and welcoming, this Greek hostel on Paros Island is affordable if you want to save a little money.
+It has its own pool and courtyard, which is a perfect place to get to know some fellow backpackers.
+It’s also close to the centre of town and has different-sized rooms to suit any travel group.

 Best Hotel in Parikia: Aegean Village

-Close to the beach and to the center of the village, this hotel in Paros is a real find.
-The prices are good and the rooms have a charming view of the courtyard, along with air conditioning and private bathrooms.
+Close to the beach and to the centre of the village, this hotel in Paros is a real find.
+The prices are reasonable, and the rooms have a charming courtyard view, air conditioning, and private bathrooms.
 Enjoy the comforts of home coupled with unique Greek charm, and it’s just two minutes from the market at the Aegean Village.

 What to See and Do in Parikia: